 Quick story.
-On a show called ‘PM Magazine’ was a 6-minute segment about Forry, his Ackermansion, his career and massive collection.
-Having recorded it on an old cassette recorder, I listened to the segment often enough to have been able to, without cheats, regale him with the entire episode.
+On a show called ‘PM Magazine’ years before, I tape-recorded a 6-minute segment about Forry, his Ackermansion, his career and massive collection.
+I listened to the segment often enough to have been able to, without cheats, regale him with the entire episode.
 Other 4E hangers-on sat and stood in a circle around him, giving me a mini-amphitheatre in the convention’s hotel suite to play out my recitation.
 I got a small ovation, and 4E, always quick with a witty response, said something along the line of “Better than the first time I saw it.”

 The next morning I had to move to the TravelLodge on Vermont, and once I got checked in, I decided to walk up Vermont to Forry’s house.
-It was a long walk, but I wanted to save money, plus I have always liked just walking and biking instead of taking a bus, so I put one foot in front of the other for a long walk which probably took nearly an hour.
+It was a long walk, but I wanted to save money, plus I have always liked just walking and biking instead of taking a bus, so I put one foot in front of the other for a long walk which probably took well over an hour.
 Little did I know at the time I would be passing the otherwise mundane intersection of Vermont and Franklin, which would later be named the Forrest J Ackerman Square.
 Once I reached the Ackermansion, I rang the side bell and heard “Who dares disturb the sleep of the vampire?
 Enter at your own risk!”
 A few moments later, Forry himself came to the side gate and allowed me in to the most incredible home I could have ever imagined, the center of my sci-fi universe, the Ackermansion.
 The Ackermansion, was, for me, a heart-racing dream come true, heaven on earth, journey of a lifetime.
 Mecca.
 Jerusalem.
 Varanasi.
 Ise Grand.
 The Temple Mound.

 He gave me a brief show of the main level, cramped to each inch with some sort of sci-fi memorabilia, collectible, literature or original painting.
 He took about 10 minutes and showed me several specific things, then sat down at one of his desks to work, allowing me a while to wander about, jaw agape at the numerous wonders inside.